Shape-Preserving Prediction for Stationary Functional Time Series: Simulations

 \subsubsection{Simulation of warping function}

-Based on the properties of $B$-splines (de Boor 1978), we generated the warping functions by the following procedure.
-We first generated four prototype warping functions.
-The $B$-spline scores of the four prototypes were generated as follows: \begin{enumerate} \item Four 6-dimensional vectors with positive elements, $(\xi_{i1},\ldots,\xi_{i6}),\ i=1,2,3,4$, were specified to determine the first-order derivative of the prototype warping functions; \item The vectors obtained in the first step were transformed as follows: Then concatenate zeros to the vectors $(\phi_{i2},\ldots,\phi_{i7})$ for $i=1,2,3,4$ to finalize the score vectors of prototype warping functions. \end{enumerate} The four score vectors for the prototypes $\phi_i=(\phi_{i1},\ldots,\phi_{i7})$ were constrained to satisfy $\phi_{i1}=0$, $\phi_{i7}=1$ and $\phi_{i1}<\phi_{i2}<\ldots<\phi_{i7}$.
-The warping function prototypes were represented by the $B$-spline functions (the B-spline functions were generated by {\bf R} function in package {\bf fda})
+Based on the properties of $B$-splines (de Boor \cite{r6}), we develop the following procedure to simulate warping functions.
+We first generated four prototype warping functions with 7 $B$-splines.
+The $B$-spline scores of the four prototypes were generated through the following procedure: { \begin{enumerate} \item Four 6-variate vectors with positive elements, $\bm{\xi}_i=(\xi_{i1},\ldots,\xi_{i6}),\ i=1,2,3,4$, were specified as follows:

-The error warping functions, denoted $\gamma_n^e$, were generated through the same procedure.
-The state of warping functions are simulated under a Markov process.
-The probability transition matrix has the representation